bisman16/Kaggle_Rossmann_Store_Sales_Forecasting/README.md

 Root Mean Square Error (RMSE): It is the square root of the average of squared differences between the predicted values and observed values.

 MAE is easier to understand and interpret but RMSE works well in situations where large errors are undesirable.
 This is because the errors are squared before they are averaged, thus penalizing large errors.
 In our case, RMSE suits well because we want to predict the sales with minimum error (i.e penalize high errors) so that inventory can be managed properly.

 So, we’ll choose RMSE as a metric to measure the performance of our models.

 # Libraries Used
 Numpy, pandas, seaborn, statsmodels, ARIMA, Prophet, XGBoost, sklearn

 # Results
-We used the Root Mean Squared Error (RMSE) to evaluate and validate the performance of various models.
+We will use the Root Mean Squared Error (RMSE) to evaluate and validate the performance of various models.

 ![alt text](https://github.com/bisman16/Kaggle_Rossmann_Store_Sales_Forecasting/blob/master/model_comparison.JPG)